OndrejValla/zuzu-valla/README.md

 #### Testing forms

-- To make sure the Forms was functioning as it should, I tested each of the forms on different devices and browsers.
+- To make sure the Forms were functioning as they should, I tested each of the forms on different devices and browsers.
-  This was done by clicking the Submit form button without any text in inputs to make sure it resulted with the desired response of 'Please fill out this field'.
-  Once correctly filled, being send to The Code Institute Form validator.
+  This was done by clicking the Submit form button without any text in inputs to make sure it resulted in the desired response of 'Please fill out this field'.
+Once correctly filled, being sent to The Code Institute Form validator.

 #### Testing links
 - Internal links have been checked so when clicked the user is directed to the desired location.